Black sand on white foam. Steep cliffs jutting from flat land. Green moss covered by snow crystals. Red lava under ice caves.

 With the help of Google, we managed to take advantage of another natural hot pot which although beautiful, was sadly full of discarded socks, bras, and beer cans.
 Yet another reason why it’s good to travel with empty trash bags!
 We didn’t need to dip again so we quickly stopped by the not-so-Secret Lagoon, which is a rather historic public pool.

-We did a little bit of off-the-beaten path exploring (not recommended in winter unless you have 4×4 drive) and found this beautiful valley in Kerlingardalsvegur.
-At night, we settled into our comfortable if not unconventional former school now hostel, Ljosafossskoli.
+We did a little bit of off-the-beaten-path exploring (not recommended in winter unless you have 4×4 drive) and found this beautiful valley in Kerlingardalsvegur.
+At night, we settled into our comfortable if not unconventional former school cum hostel, Ljosafossskoli.

 Day Eight: Golden Circle